tanguybernard/computer-science-knowledge/cloud/aws/security.md

 You can __apply__ IAM __policies__ to IAM __users, groups, or roles__.
 You __cannot__ apply an IAM policy to the AWS account __root__ user.

 Note: Consolidated billing is another feature of AWS Organizations.

+### SCPs

+Service control policies (SCPs) enable you to centrally control permissions for the accounts in your organization.

 ### Organizational units (OU)